aweymo/cs_land/index.md

   col_3:
     headline: ''
     slug: s5
-    content: <span class="s1">Finally, of all of the groups described in this project, the </span><strong><span class="s1">only communities</span></strong><span class="s1">
+    content: <span class="s1">· Finally, of all the groups described in this project, the </span><strong><span class="s1">only communities</span></strong><span class="s1">
       that were not immigrants are the </span><strong><span class="s1">Native Americans</span></strong><span
       class="s1">.
-That said, I felt that the representation of this community was a crucial element to how media often 'othered' these communities in order to engage in myth making around who a true American was and what they resembled.</span>
+That said, I felt that the representation of this community was a crucial element to this work, examining how the media often 'othered' these communities to engage in myth making around who a true American was and what they resembled.</span>
 - template: content-feature
   block: feature-1
   media_alignment: Left